woubuc/URISchemer/README.md

 Takes no arguments and always returns 1.

 ## Disclaimer
 This is my first attempt at writing C++.
 As such, it may contain bugs and it almost definitely isn't following any kind of best practices.
 If you see room for improvement, don't hesitate to let me know or submit a PR.

+This DLL is also largely untested at this point.
+I've only had the chance to test it on my on Windows 7 computer.
+If you find it doesn't work on your system, be sure to let me know.